 Oppenheimer was executed in 1913.

-Correctional Officer Willard Johnston rushed to McKnight’s aid, trying to disarm Sterling.
-They struggled but Sterling swung the pickax, striking the officer in the head.
+Guard Willard Johnston rushed to McKnight’s aid.
+Trying to disarm Sterling, they struggled but the officer was hit in the head.

 Johnston was 49 and had worked at the prison for five years.